Minding the gaps

 Saber skill

 Saber is your skill if you really want to be a saber fighter, and that’s fine, but be warned that the skill covers only one weapon, in both GURPS and DFRPG.
 The Rapier skill, by contrast, covers several weapons β including the light edged rapier, identical to the saber in every way except for a negligible bit of extra weight.
 You don’t have to be much of a munchkin to see Rapier as clearly offering more utility than Saber.
-(Especially when, if you’re really stuck on the idea of being a saber fighter, you could just go with Rapier and call your light edged rapier a saber.)
+(Especially when, if you’re really stuck on the idea of being a saber fighter, you could just go with Rapier skill and call your light edged rapier a saber.)

 Is there an easy fix that would make Saber skill more attractive?
 I like the idea of cutting Saber’s cross-defaults with Broadsword and Shortsword from -4 to -2 β and maybe even letting Saber use the cavalry saber at only -1 to skill.
 That makes the skill more versatile.
 On the other hand, the jump from the saber to the cavalry saber adds a really big +2 to swing damage.
 Giving Saber skill easy access to the cavalry saber is perhaps too generous.

 Hmm, that leap in damage suggests room for a weapon falling between the saber and cavalry saber.
 So I added the heavy saber (for want of a good name β though I think it makes a fine shashka, or some sort of elvish saber thing), similar to the saber save for changes in sw damage from sw-1 to sw, weight from 2 to 2.5 lbs., ST from 8 to 9, and price from $700 to $850.
 That yields a heavy saber that’s superior to the saber and the light edged rapier in cutting power, at the expense of greater weight and cost.
 It’s as powerful a cutter as the (non-light) edged rapier, for a bit less weight and cost – but at the expense of the edged rapier’s great Reach.
-Meanwhile, the cavalry saber beats any fencing saber or rapier in cutting power, and does so at much lower cost than the saber, heavy saber, or any edged rapier β but it remains a pure Broadsword weapon, with no 0F Parry.
+Meanwhile, the cavalry saber beats any fencing saber or rapier in cutting power, and does so at much lower cost than the saber, heavy saber, or any edged rapier β but it remains a pure Broadsword weapon, without the “F” Parry.
 In short, the heavy saber seems nicely balanced with respect to its significant competitors.

 I think a lot of PCs will prefer the edged rapier as the most powerful fencing weapon, but the heavy saber gives fans of Saber skill a little extra something to work with.